 With the right experience and connections, you can jumpstart your career in the music industry.

-A: Founded in 1983, the Recording Connection Audio Institute provides hands on mentor apprentice programs for the music recording industry.
-With a reputation for the finest audio engineering and music producing programs in the entertainment media industry, Recording Connection students learn in professional recording studios under private mentorship from legendary audio engineers, music producers and studio owners in hands-on sessions in more than 250 cities throughout the U.S.
+A: Founded in 1983, the Recording Connection audio school alternative provides hands-on mentor-extern programs for the music recording industry.
+With a reputation for being among the finest audio engineering and music producing programs in the entertainment media industry, Recording Connection students learn in professional recording studios under private mentorship from legendary audio engineers, music producers and studio owners in hands-on sessions in more than 250 cities throughout the U.S.

 A: Recording Connection students learn from mentors, who are successful professional audio engineers, live sound engineers, music producers or recording studio owners, who teach in real world situations including active recording studio sessions, as opposed to simulated classrooms.